imCaoQuoc/Face_Mask_Detection_/README.md

 ### **RESULT**

-A demo will return a traffic sign's class.
+A demo will return whether a person is wearing a face mask or not.

 ![alt text](dataset/mask.png)
 ![alt text](dataset/NoMask.png)